Online tools for optimizing seniors’ medication use

 Visit to learn more about deprescribing tools and resources.

-In this webinar, Dr. Jadon Webb will discuss how major depression can be difficult to treat, and how clinicians can sometimes feel constrained in choices of how to treat it (i.e. medications vs talk therapy).
-Dr. Webb will also explore other modalities with strong supporting evidence, and suggest how these can be integrated into a deprescribing decision tree.
+This webinar discusses how major depression can be difficult to treat, and how clinicians can sometimes feel constrained in choices of how to treat it (i.e., medications vs talk therapy).
+Other modalities with strong supporting evidence are presented along with suggestions on how these can be integrated into a deprescribing decision tree.

 As first seen in AdvantAge Ontario’s Action Update, this article features how to use Deprescribing tools & resources to optimize seniors’ medication plans.